cgiannoula/ColorTM/README.md

 We point out next the repository structure and some important folders and files.<br> The "ColorTM" includes the (unbalanced) ColorTM algorithm.<br>
 The "BalColorTM" includes the balanced BalColorTM algorithm.<br>
-The "inputs" directory includes a bash script to download matrix files (in mtx format) from the [Suite Sparse Matrix Collection](https://sparse.tamu.edu/).<br>
+The "inputs" directory includes a bash script to download real-world graph files (in mtx format) from the [Suite Sparse Matrix Collection](https://sparse.tamu.edu/).<br>

 ```
 .